-- maliciously

-- aggressively
+- maliciously and aggressively

 - using threats, intimidation or violence

 - using abusive, offensive or discriminatory language

 - knowing it to be false

 - using falsified information

-- publishing unacceptable information in a variety of media such as on social media websites and newspapers.
+- publishing unacceptable information in a variety of media e.g. social media and newspapers

 Complainants should limit the number of communications with the school while a complaint is being progressed.
 It is not helpful if repeated correspondence is sent, whether it is by letter, phone, email or text, as this could delay the outcome being reached.